 Source: Directorate of Industries & Commerce

-The sector-wise growth of MSME units over the last five years reveals an increase in the number of agro and food-based units from 2,712 in 2018-19 to 23,474 in 2022-23.
-The number of service related MSME units has increased from 3,259 in 2018-19 to 26,159 in 2022-23.
-The subsector -wise details of MSME units started in the last five years is given below:
+The sector-wise growth of MSME units over the last five years reveals an increase in the number of agro and food-based units from 2,582 in 2019-20 to 23,474 in 2022-23.
+The number of service related MSME units has increased from 4,036 in 2019-20 to 38,006 in 2023-24.
+The number of units engaged in trade is also significant.
+The subsector-wise details of MSME units started in the last five years is given below:

-Sub-sector-wise details of new MSME units started in Kerala
+Subsector wise details of new MSME units started in Kerala

-Name of Subsector
+Name of subsector

 2019-20